svenslaggare/StackJIT/documentation/functions.md

     <function body>
 }
 ```
-When a function returns, there must be only _one_ (zero if void) operand on the evalutation stack.
+When a function returns, there must be only _one_ (zero if void) operand on the evaluation stack.

 __Main function__